Storage Classes in C++: Types of Storage Classes with Examples

 Summary

 Storage class defines the scope and lifetime of variables and/or functions within a C++ training program.
 In this article, we looked at how storage classes help define variables' scope and lifetime.
 We also saw how automatic, register, static, mutable, and extern storage classes work with examples.
 They allow you to control the visibility and lifetime of variables, which can be very useful in larger programs.
 Thanks for reading!
-I hope this article was helpful in understanding these two concepts.
+I hope this article helped understand these two concepts.